 I wanted something similar.
 I did it only using CDN.
 Usually, you have to include Polymer elements in the project if you want to use those elements extensively.
 But I was using just three elements - paper-card, paper-ripple, and paper-button.

-This is how the default cards will look like.
+Check out the demo to see how the cards will look like.

 You can customize the cards as you like.
 Add an image, description or a button.
 Polymer Ripple effect is also cool!